-The course is designed to provide students with an introduction to biological research.
-Students will study a research question with a faculty supervisor, through a combination of a research literature review and practical work.
+The course is designed to provide students with experience in researching and interpreting primary research in biology.
+Students will study a research question with a faculty supervisor, primarily through a research literature review.
 A written report and an oral presentation are required.